myatktun/myatktun.github.io/_sources/C++.rst

         - ``static`` local variable is initialized only the first time its function is called
     * global variables are constructed in the order in which they are defined and destroyed in reverse order in single translation unit
-        - do not use global variables in everything
+    * do not use global variables in everything
-        - in different translation units, order of initialization may be different
+    * in different translation units, order of initialization of global variables may be different
     * compilers only allocate and deallocate memory necessary amount
     * never access the value of variable in an expression twice
         - ``v[i] = ++i``